About MNLP & Contemplative Coaching

 And yet, much of talk therapy (and most coaching approaches as well) are designed to generate yet more insight.

-Most of the people I speak with already have a great deal of insight into themselves and their history, but are frustrated when all that intellectual understanding simply allows them to be painfully aware of exactly what’s happening when the old patterns continue to play themselves out anyway.
+Most of the people I speak with already know a great deal about themselves and their history.
+So they’re frustrated when all that understanding just allows them to be painfully aware of what’s happening when the old patterns continue to play themselves out anyway.

 One of the primary forces behind this phenomenon is this: the part of you that is responsible for re-enacting the pattern is held in a completely different part of your mind/brain than the part of you that has the insight.
 There isn’t always communication between the two, and they can operate completely independently.
 Often, the part that holds the pattern is very hard for the conscious mind to access at all.

 This conundrum is the same for everyone; the process of converting insight into real change is messy and unpredictable at best.
 Marin-Style Neurolinguistic Programming (MNLP) is a system of tools and processes that work directly with the parts of the mind that actually hold the old patterns and keep them re-playing in our lives, and it’s the most effective system for creating change that I’ve found in the 14 years I’ve been part of this field.

 However, there’s a big “BUT” in all that I’ve just said…

 Sometimes the desire for change is the very thing that keeps us stuck.